streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 <Cloud src="https://doc-custom-navigation.streamlit.app/?embed=true" height="400" />

+## Build the example

-## Hide the default sidebar navigation
+### Hide the default sidebar navigation

 When creating a custom navigation menu, you need to hide the default sidebar navigation using `client.showSidebarNavigation`.
-Add the following `.streamlit/config.toml` file to your working directory as shown in the above file structure:
+Add the following `.streamlit/config.toml` file to your working directory:

 ```toml
 [client]
 showSidebarNavigation = false
 ```

-## Build a menu function
+### Create a menu function

 You can write different menu logic for different pages or you can create a single menu function to call on multiple pages.
 In this example, we'll use the same menu logic on all pages, including a redirect to the main page when a user isn't logged in.
 We'll build a few helper functions to do this.